Parental Responsibility in the United Kingdom

 - PR cannot be surrendered or transferred (except by adoption), but it can be limited by a court order.

-- If you're an unmarried father not named on the birth certificate, apply for a parental responsibility agreement or court order — this gives you the legal standing to make decisions about your child.
+- If you're an unmarried father not named on the birth certificate, apply for a parental responsibility agreement (signed by both parents and registered with the court) or a court order.
+Without PR, you have no formal say in the big decisions.

-- If you have PR, you have the right to be consulted on major decisions — schooling, medical treatment, change of name, and international travel.
+- If you have PR, insist on being consulted on major decisions — schooling, medical treatment, name change, international travel.
+The duty to consult is real even when one parent has the day-to-day care.

-- If the other parent is making major decisions without consulting you, seek legal advice about applying for a Specific Issue Order or Prohibited Steps Order under the Children Act.
+- If the other parent is making big decisions unilaterally, you can apply for a Specific Issue Order (to settle a question) or a Prohibited Steps Order (to block a planned action) under section 8 of the Children Act.

 What should you NOT do?

-- Don't change a child's surname without the other parent's consent (if they have PR) — this requires either written agreement or a court order.
+- Don't change a child's surname without the consent of everyone with PR.
+You need written agreement or a court order — and acting unilaterally damages future court applications.

 1 region available